Sweet and sour prawns are a classic Chinese takeaway-inspired dish featuring succulent shrimp cooked in a tangy and sweet sauce with veggies.

-This delicious, light but satisfying meal can go from your freezer to your plate in well under 30 minutes, but don’t worry, I’ll not tell anyone if you don’t.
+This delicious, light but satisfying meal will go from your freezer to your plate in well under 30 minutes but don’t worry, I’ll not tell anyone if you don’t!

-But you don’t need to be in my isolated position to enjoy this recipe.
-Cooking at home saves loads of money and avoids some of the “less desirable” shortcuts that some takeaways take to keep costs down.
+Cooking your takeaway treat at home saves loads of money and avoids some of the “less desirable” shortcuts that some takeaways take to keep costs down.

 And these takeaway prawns definitely deliver on time too, this is ready in well under half an hour.

-If your a demon with planning you can have this on the table in around 15 minutes.
+If you’re a demon with planning you can have this on the table in around 15 minutes.

 Frequently Asked Questions.